Former Cuban leader Fidel Castro dies aged 90

 Wearing green military fatigues and chomping on cigars for many of his years in power, Castro was famous for long, fist-pounding speeches filled with blistering rhetoric, often aimed at the United States.

 At home, he swept away capitalism and won support for bringing schools and hospitals to the poor.
-But he also created legions of enemies and critics, concentrated among Cuban exiles in Miami who fled his rule and saw him as a ruthless tyrant.
+But he also created legions of enemies and critics, concentrated among the exiles in Miami who fled his rule and saw him as a ruthless tyrant.

-In the end it was not the efforts of Washington and Cuban exiles nor the collapse of Soviet communism that ended his rule.
-Instead, illness forced him to cede power to his younger brother Raul Castro, provisionally in 2006 and definitively in 2008.
+"With Castro’s passing, some of the heat may go out of the antagonism between Cuba and the United States, and between Cuba and Miami, which would be good for everyone," said William M. LeoGrande, co-author of a book on U.S.-Cuba relations.

-Six weeks later, Fidel Castro offered only lukewarm support for the deal, raising questions about whether he approved of ending hostilities with his longtime enemy.
+However, it is not clear if U.S. President-Elect Donald Trump will continue to normalize relations with Cuba, or revive tensions and fulfill a campaign promise to close the U.S. embassy in Havana once again.

 In his final years, Fidel Castro no longer held leadership posts.
 He wrote newspaper commentaries on world affairs and occasionally met with foreign leaders but he lived in semi-seclusion.